Stale croissants drenched in an egg and cinnamon custard that...Read More

 Storing the cake

-Once the cake is baked, it can be stored for 2 weeks are room temperature in an air tight container.
+Once the cake is baked, it can be stored for 2 weeks at room temperature in an air tight container.
 However I like to cut the cake and wrap each slice with cling film and then aluminum foil.
 This ensures the cake doest dry out.
 You can freeze the cake for upto 2 months as well.
 However as this cake is so simple to make, I would recommend making a fresh one if needed.

 Now that we have talked about the details of this Instant Christmas Cake, let us actually make it.
 Happy Baking Ninjas!